-To get started easily with deployment on AWS, Tyk offers AWS CloudFormation products which run and bootstrap the entire stack.
+To get started easily, Tyk offers AWS Marketplace products which bootstrap the entire stack, via CloudFormation templates.

 Logging Into Dashboard